 Rancho’s school at Ladakh of ‘3 Idiots’ fame, wants to be known by its original name

-Ladakh, Aug 28: Druk Padma Karpo School in Ladakh, popularly known as 'Rancho's School', is delighted about the fame the Aamir Khan-starrer '3 Idiots' has brought to it, but the 18-year-old institution does not want the Bollywood connect to overshadow its original identity and values.
+Ladakh, Aug 28: Druk Padma Karpo School in Ladakh, popularly known as 'Rancho's School', is delighted about the fame the Aamir Khan-starrer '3 Idiots' has brought to it, but the 18-year-old institution does not want the Bollywood to connect to overshadow its original identity and values.

 The local people still call it Druk Padma Karpo School and they take a lot of pride in the Buddhist tradition and philosophy with which it was created, principal Stanzin Kunzang said.